sergkhl/vue3-typescript-kanban/.github/ISSUE_TEMPLATE/01_user_support.md

 ---
 name: User Support
-about: Questions for this Action
+about: Questions
 title: 'sample_title'
 labels: support
-assignees: peaceiris
+assignees: sergkhl
+projects:
 ---

 **Note that an issue which does not follow the template will be closed silently.**